odin-lang/odin-lang.org/content/docs/inline-asm.md

 ---
-title: Inline Assembly Templates Overview
+title: Inline asm Templates Overview
 summary: Overview of the inline `asm` templates in Odin
 weight: 10
 ---

-**Note:** Currently amd64 targets only (e.g. `windows_amd64`, `linux_amd64`, `darwin_amd64`).
+> **Note:** Currently amd64 targets only (e.g. `windows_amd64`, `linux_amd64`, `darwin_amd64`).

+## Overview

 An `asm` template is a callable entity, instantiated in place at each call like a forced-inline procedure.
-It is not a statement block spliced into a surrounding procedure, rather it behaves like an intrinsic.
+It is not a statement block spliced into a surrounding procedure; rather, it behaves like an intrinsic.
 Some platform-specific intrinsics will be replaced by this system in the near future.

 The general `instruction [operand{, operand}]` form is intended as a _universal syntax_ across instruction set architectures: every ISA shares this common grammar while still exposing its own instructions and registers.
 The approach is modeled on Go's Plan 9–derived assembler, which likewise uses one syntax across all its targets ([Go's assembler guide](https://go.dev/doc/asm), [the Plan 9 assembler manual](https://9p.io/sys/doc/asm.html)).
 That syntax originated with Plan 9 (Ken Thompson's toolchain) and was carried into Go.

+Odin's inline assembly uses a context-free grammar, but this does not mean any mnemonics are shared across ISAs—only the syntax itself is.

 ## Declaration